open-education-hub/ccas/CCAS_pandoc.md

 $H_0: \mu = \mu_0$ vs. $H_1: \mu > \mu_0$\
 For a two sample test:\
 $H_0: \mu_1 = \mu_2$ vs. $H_1: \mu_1 > \mu_2$\
-In R, the `power.t.test` command is useful to calculate how many samples one needs to obtain a certain power of a test, but also to calculate the power when we have a given number of samples.
+In R, the $\verb|power.t.test|$ command is useful to calculate how many samples one needs to obtain a certain power of a test, but also to calculate the power when we have a given number of samples.
 :::

 ::: xmpl
-How many samples do I need to get a power of .9?
+How many samples do I need to get a power of $0.9$?

     power.t.test(power = .95, delta=1.5,sd=2, type="one.sample", alternative = "one.sided")